Aryansukhadia/iot_smart_parking_system_group_7/README.md

 2. Check serial output from Mega for sensor readings
 3. Review `sendStatusToNodeMCU()` function output

-## 📝 License
+##  License

 This project is open source and available for educational purposes.

-## 👨‍💻 Author
+##  Author

 Jayraj Derasari

-## 🙏 Acknowledgments
+## Acknowledgments

-Built with modern IoT practices and industry-standard features for smart parking management.
+Professor Anurag Lakhlani have helped us and guided when ever we faced any problem or issue.